Spatial data fusion adjusting for preferential sampling using INLA and SPDE: Bayesian inference with INLA and SPDE

 \subsection{SPDE}

-INLA also offers support for fitting spatial models that include Gaussian random fields with Mat\'{e}rn covariance. \citet{whittle1963stochastic} illustrated that a Gaussian field with Mat\'{e}rn covariance function can be written as the solution of the following stochastic partial differential equations (SPDE):
+Within the INLA framework, \texttt{R-INLA} \citep{rue2009approximate} also offers support for fitting spatial models that include Gaussian random fields with Mat\'{e}rn dependence structure. \citet{whittle1963stochastic} showed that a Gaussian field with Mat\'{e}rn covariance function can be written as the solution of the following stochastic partial differential equation (SPDE):

-where $\Delta = \sum_{i=1}^2 \frac{\partial^2}{\partial x^2_i}$ is the Laplacian, ${\phi}$ is a Gaussian random field, and $\mathcal{W}(\boldsymbol{s})$ is a Gaussian spatial white noise process. $\kappa >0$ represents the scale, $\tau$ controls the variance, and $\alpha$ is the smoothness of the Gaussian random field. \citet{lindgren2011} derived, using a finite element method (FEM), a compacted representation with Markov properties for the solution of Equation \eqref{spde}, where ${\phi}$ is approximated by a weighted basis-function expansion, and the joint distribution for the weights is a Gaussian Markov random field (GMRF).
+where $\Delta = \sum_{i=1}^2 \frac{\partial^2}{\partial x^2_i}$ is the Laplacian, ${\phi}$ is a Gaussian random field, and $\mathcal{W}(\vect{s})$ is a Gaussian spatial white noise process. $\kappa >0$ represents the scale, $\tau$ controls the variance, and $\alpha$ is the smoothness of the Gaussian random field. \citet{lindgren2011} derived, using a finite element method (FEM), a compacted representation with Markov properties for the solution of Equation \eqref{spde}, where ${\phi}$ is approximated by a weighted basis-function expansion, and the joint distribution for the weights is a Gaussian Markov random field (GMRF).
 INLA-SPDE uses a triangulation of the domain and piecewise linear basis functions in two dimensions.
 The representation of the expansion is as follows

-where $m$ is the number of vertices of the triangulation, $\phi_k(\cdot)$ represents compactly-supported piecewise linear functions defined on each triangle equal to 1 at vertex $k$, and equal to 0 at the other vertices, and $\{x_k\}$ are zero-mean Gaussian distributed weights.
+where $m$ is the number of vertices of the triangulation, $\omega_k(\cdot)$ represents compactly-supported piecewise linear functions defined on each triangle equal to 1 at vertex $k$, and equal to 0 at the other vertices, and $\{x_k\}_{k =1}^{m}$ are zero-mean Gaussian distributed weights.
 The precision matrix of the weights is sparse due to Markov properties.